schreiber-lab/reflectorch/README.md

+## About

-Reflectorch is a machine learning Python package for the analysis of X-ray and neutron reflectometry data via neural networks.
-It provides functionality for the fast simulation of reflectometry curves on the GPU, customizable setup of the physical parameterization model and network architecture via YAML configuration files, and prior-aware training of neural networks as described in our paper [Neural network analysis of neutron and X-ray reflectivity data incorporating prior knowledge](https://arxiv.org/abs/2307.05364).
+**Reflectorch** is a machine learning Python package for the analysis of X-ray and neutron reflectometry data via based on Pytorch.
+It provides functionality for the fast simulation of reflectometry curves on the GPU, customizable setup of the physical parameterization model and neural network architecture via YAML configuration files, and prior-aware training of neural networks as described in our paper [Neural network analysis of neutron and X-ray reflectivity data incorporating prior knowledge](https://arxiv.org/abs/2307.05364).

 ## Installation